PathwayCommons/pubmed-dl/README.md

 A program developed for the easy retrieval of Pubmed record data (PMID, Title, Abstract) over a given time.
 Can be run from command line using user inputted dates.

+**Information**

+The example and explanations below are based on the script's behaviour on Python 3.8

+Use an API key provided to you from NCBI in the ```.env``` file for the expected workings of this program.

 **Public methods**

 *uids_to_docs*